 2. Quarter and core the pears, leaving the peels on.
 Place the pears in an ovenproof dish large enough to hold them in a single layer.
 Sprinkle with the vinegar and oil and turn to coat all around.
 Roast, turning twice at 10 minute intervals, until the pears can be pierced with a fork but are still firm enough to hold their shape, 25 to 30 minutes.

-3. Spread the sprouts or other greenery on a platter and arrange the pears over the top.
-Serve right away, at room temperature, or chilled.
+3. Spread the sprouts or other greenery on a platter and arrange the still warm pears over the top.
+Serve right away.